Trade Gold Trading

 1. Can the risks to your investing activities be identified, what forms do they take? and are they clearly understood & planned for?
 All the risks should be taken care of in your Oil Trading plan.

-2. Do you grade the risks faced by you when trading in a structured way? – Do you have a trading plan? have you read about this topic which is thoroughly covered discussed here on this Site.
+2. Do you grade the risks faced by you when trading in a structured way? - Do you have a trading plan? - have you read about this course which is extensively covered discussed here on this Site.

 3. Do you know the maximum potential risk of each exposure for each transaction that you place?

 4. Are decisions made on basis of reliable & timely data & based on a strategy or not?
-Have you read about oil trading systems here on this website guide tutorials.
+Have you read about trading systems here on this website guide tutorials.

 7. Are the exposures a one-off or are they recurring?